pagkly/Zed/Investopedia3/Nasdaq Composite Index.md

 Two versions of the Nasdaq Composite Index are calculated: a price return index and a total return index.
 The total return index includes the reinvestment of cash dividends on their respective dividend ex-dates.
 Both versions of the index include non-dividend cash distributions.
 On the market close of Sept.
 24, 2003, both versions of the index were synchronized.

-Changes in price due to corporate actions such as [stock splits](https://www.investopedia.com/ask/answers/what-stock-split-why-do-stocks-split/)[, stock dividends or spinoffs](https://www.investopedia.com/terms/a/arr.asp) are made on the action's ex-date.
-Changes in total shares outstanding due to items such as conversions, [stock repurchases](https://www.investopedia.com/terms/c/capitalbudgeting.asp), secondary offerings or acquisitions are usually made on the night before the action's effective date.
+Changes in price due to corporate actions such as [[stock splits]](https://www.investopedia.com/ask/answers/what-stock-split-why-do-stocks-split/)[, stock dividends or spinoffs](https://www.investopedia.com/terms/a/arr.asp) are made on the action's ex-date.
+Changes in total shares outstanding due to items such as conversions, [[stock repurchases]](https://www.investopedia.com/terms/c/capitalbudgeting.asp), secondary offerings or acquisitions are usually made on the night before the action's effective date.

 Eligibility requirements for the index are reviewed throughout the year.
 A security that does not meet the eligibility requirements can be removed at any time, usually at its last sale price.